lemonshark05/assign-1/README.md

 Each of these categories will have a test suite of LIR programs that will be used to test your submission on that category for the given analysis.
-You must get all tests in a given test suite correct in order to receive points for the corresponding category (there is no partial credit _within a category_).
+You must get all cases in a given test suite correct in order to receive points for the corresponding category (there is no partial credit _within a category_).
 You are encouraged to focus on one category at a time and get it fully correct before moving on to the next.
 Remember that you can also create your own test programs